Deloitte expands as PwC Maldives, Sri Lanka network firms exit - memo

-The deal, one of the largest such combination deals in the region, involves 28 partners and 800 people, a person with direct knowledge of the matter said.
+After the deal, one of the largest such combination deals in the region, Deloitte will have 28 partners and 800 people, a person with direct knowledge of the matter said.

 PwC's Sri Lanka and Maldives firms will join Deloitte with effect from Oct.
 28, the memo said.

-Deloitte and PwC are part of the so-called global Big 4 accounting giants, whose services include audits, tax and risk advisory.
+Deloitte and PwC are part of the so-called global Big 4 accounting giants, along with EY and KPMG whose services include audits, tax and risk advisory.

+PwC Sri Lanka and Maldives also confirmed the Deloitte deal in a separate memo sent to some clients seen by Reuters.
+We are "committed to effecting a seamless transition as we prepare to join Deloitte," the memo said.

 PwC did not immediately respond to a Reuters request for comment.